zerofo/sys-con/README.md

 Tested on Switch FW 17.0.0

 ## Description

-This sysmodule aims to provide complete functionality for most popular game controllers not supported by Nintendo Switch.
+This sysmodule aims to provide complete functionality for any game controllers not supported by Nintendo Switch.
 Only USB connection is supported - For bluetooth connection you can use ndeadly's [MissionControl](https://github.com/ndeadly/MissionControl)

+## Why this fork ?

+This fork add a generic support to ANY HID game controllers.
+Meaning, any USB controller should work with this library.
+While the original library only support for Xbox/PS controller, this one add support to all others PC controller without any limit.

 ## Install